-7 tips to go green in the home decoration and home textile sector
+8 tips on how to go green in the home decoration and home textiles sector

-Environmental sustainability is becoming a key requirement in the European market for Home Decoration and Home Textiles (HDHT).
+Environmental sustainability is becoming a key requirement in the European market for home decoration and home textiles (HDHT).
 Consumers, businesses and governments increasingly demand environmentally friendly (‘green’) practices throughout the value chain.
-To stay competitive in this market, you need to do what you can to become greener.
+To stay competitive in this market, you must do what you can to become greener.

 1. Sustainability is becoming a must - be ready

-Sustainability is quickly becoming part of the core consumer needs, also in HDHT.
-An impressive 86% of European consumers consider sustainability important or very important.
-29% deliberately and consciously buy sustainable products.
-Especially the younger generations care about sustainability, and they express this by buying products (from companies) that contribute to a better world.
+Sustainability is quickly becoming part of core consumer needs, also in HDHT.
+The majority (>65%) of consumers in Europe’s leading HDHT markets believe that leading a sustainable lifestyle is important.
+For example, most British adults prefer their HDHT products to be made sustainably and are willing to pay a bit more for this.
+Especially younger generations care about sustainability, and they express this by buying products that contribute to a better world.
 To appeal to the European market, now and in the future, you need to be sustainable.

-Being environmentally friendly plays an important role in this, although true sustainability is a combination of:
+Being green plays an important role in this, although true sustainability is a combination of:

 European legislation is also moving towards increased sustainability, making it a must rather than an option.
-You need to be prepared for this.
-With the European Green Deal, the European Union (EU) strives to become climate neutral by 2050.
-New and updated legislation is being rolled out in the coming years that makes sustainability a requirement.
+You need to be ready for this.
+With the European Green Deal, the European Union (EU) strives to become climate-neutral by 2050.
+New and updated legislation that makes sustainability a requirement is currently being rolled out.

-The main environmental sustainability issues in HDHT are related to mass production, using non-sustainable raw materials.
+The main environmental sustainability issues in HDHT are related to mass production using non-sustainable raw materials.
 Overproduction can also lead to surpluses in the market.
 Another key issue relates to low-quality products, which consumers (have to) replace quickly.
-Posing a greener alternative to such unsustainable production, the Green Deal includes a circular economy action plan.
-In a circular economy, waste is eliminated via concepts such as repair, reuse and recycling.
+The Green Deal includes a Circular Economy Action Plan, which offers a greener alternative to unsustainable production.
+In a circular economy, waste is eliminated via repair, reuse and recycling.

 Source: European Parliament @ YouTube

-A typical product lifecycle consists of 5 aspects or stages of the product’s life.
-To move towards the circular economy, a product’s end of life starts a new cycle.
-Waste no longer ends up in landfill, but can be regenerated into a new material, starting a new lifecycle.
+A typical product lifecycle consists of 5 aspects or stages.
+In a circular economy, a product’s end of life starts a new cycle.
+Waste no longer ends up in landfills, but can be regenerated into a new material, starting a new lifecycle.
 However, you can introduce (more) environmentally friendly practices in each of the 5 stages.

 Examples of environmentally friendly practices per stage of the product lifecycle include:

-1. Material: using materials that are renewable, local, recycled/recyclable, and/or waste- or by-products.
+- Material: using materials that are renewable, local, recycled/recyclable, and/or waste- or by-products;

-2. Production: avoiding pollution, producing energy efficiently, recycling waste, using renewable energy such as solar power.
+- Production: avoiding pollution, producing energy efficiently, recycling waste, using renewable energy such as solar power;

-3. Distribution: reducing transport, packing products efficiently and with sustainable materials, designing your products to save space during transport.
+- Distribution: reducing transport, packing products efficiently and with sustainable materials, designing your products to save space during transport;

-4. Usage: designing your products to be durable, timeless, and/or multi-purpose.
+- Usage: designing products to be durable, timeless, and/or multi-purpose;

-5. End-of-life: using biodegradable materials, designing your products to be easily dismantled, offering take-back policies
+- End-of-life: using biodegradable materials, designing products to be easily taken apart, offering take-back policies.

 Tips:

-• Combine environmental (planet) and social (people) aspects and ensure that your sustainable innovations make sense business-wise (profit).
+- Combine environmental (planet) and social (people) aspects.
+When introducing new sustainable practices, be sure that they make sense business-wise (profit);

-• For more information on the social side of sustainability, see our tips to become more socially responsible.
+- For more information on the social issues of sustainability, see our tips on how to become socially responsible.

 2. Focus on the stages in your product lifecycle that you can control